-If the system does get overwhelmed it can have dreadful impacts for customers, causing flooding or even backing up into people’s homes in the worst case scenario.
+If the system does get overwhelmed it can have dreadful impacts for customers, causing flooding or even backing up into people’s homes in the worst-case scenario.

 To prevent that happening water companies sometimes use storm overflows to release extra rainwater and wastewater into rivers or seas.
-The Environment Agency and Natural Resources Wales regulate the use of storm overflows and can grant permits for them in certain circumstances.

 Spills can also come from storm overflows in emergency situations, for example, if there are sewer blockages or equipment failures at wastewater treatment works.

 Overuse of Storm Overflows

 At present there is public concern that storm overflows are operating when there has not been significant rainfall.
 The current levels of harm caused by storm overflow discharges into rivers and seas cannot continue, and the wastewater companies must tackle this.